Tawnygoody/Fastara/README.md

 ![Database Schema](documentation/database-schema/schema.png)

-The collection contains 3 collections which in turn hold multiple documents:
+The collection contains three collections which in turn hold multiple documents:

 - Users: This collection stores the user data.
-When the user registers, the firstname, username and password are populated from the register form.
-An empty saved recipes array is created, which is populated with individual recipe id's when a user save's recipes to their profile.
+When the user registers, the first name, username and password are populated from the registration form.
+An empty saved recipes array is created, which is populated with individual recipes id's when a user saves recipes to their profile.
 The profile_image is set with a default image.
 When the user is logged in they can choose to edit this image and upload their own image URL.

 - Recipes: The recipes collection contains the largest documents in the database.
-With the exception of the created_by field all fields are populated by the user on the Add Recipe form.
-After researching other recipe sites I have selected fields which I deem necessary to provide the user with the essential information they require in order to make each recipe.
-Recipe ingredients and method are formatted into an array using "request.form.getlist".
+Except for created_by field, all fields are populated by the user on the Add Recipe form.
+After researching other recipe sites I have selected fields that I deem necessary to provide the user with the essential information they require to make each recipe.
+Recipe ingredients and methods are formatted into an array using "request.form.getlist".
 This can then be looped through using Jinja templating to display each ingredient / method to the user.

-- Categories: The categories collection contains small documents for each meal type (category_name), in this case Breakfast, Lunch & Dinner, and allows the user to select which category the recipe falls under.
+- Categories: The categories collection contains small documents for each meal type (category_name), in this case, Breakfast, Lunch & Dinner, and allows the user to select which category the recipe falls under.

 # Technologies used